Durust Daam Gets Overwhelming Response In Federal Capital - UrduPoint

 'Durust Daam' Gets Overwhelming Response In Federal Capital

-The 'Durust Daam' (exact price) a mobile App launched by the Islamabad administration month back to control profiteering in the federal capital has received an overwhelming response and thus far over 10,000 people has downloaded it

-ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd Dec, 2019 ) :The 'Durust Daam' (exact price) a mobile App launched by the Islamabad administration month back to control profiteering in the Federal capital has received an overwhelming response and thus far over 10,000 people has downloaded it.
+ISLAMABAD, Dec 8 (UrduPoint / Pakistan Point News - 8th Dec, 2019 ) :The 'Durust Daam' (exact price) a mobile App, launched by the Islamabad administration month back to control profiteering in the Federal capital has received an overwhelming response from the public and thus far over 10,000 people has downloaded it.

-The application that was developed in collaboration with National Technology board (NTB) was not only offering daily prices of essential items to the capital dwellers but would also enabling them to register complaints against violators, a senior official in local administration told APP on Monday.
+The application that was developed in collaboration with National Technology board (NTB) was not only offering daily prices of essential items to the capital dwellers but also enabling them to register complaints against violators, a senior official in local administration told APP.

 Besides that users were also getting fruits and vegetables delivered at their door step without any charges on official rates, he added.